 (Chairman of the Board, Chairman of the Marketing Committee)

 Tim is an Old Hallfieldian and went onto Denstone College.
-Tim serves as the Head of Business Development for Charles Stanley.
+Tim serves as the Head of Business Development for – Charles Stanley.
 Tim has over thirty years’ experience in business with an exemplary track record for developing businesses, distribution channels and business strategies.
 Prior to joining Charles Stanley, he was an independent business adviser delivering performance programmes to business leaders and senior managers.
 Previously, Tim served as Managing Director for an Executive recruitment business based in Birmingham.
 Tim has extensive experience in strategic partnerships, developing relationships and building multi-channel routes to market.
-Tim is past Chairman of the Old Hallfieldian Society, The Old Denstonian Club and The Birmingham & Edgbaston Debating Society and has chaired many Charitable Fund raising Committees.
+Tim is past Chairman of the Old Hallfieldian Society, The Old Denstonian Club and The Birmingham & Edgbaston Debating Society and has chaired many Charitable Fundraising Committees.

 (Member of the HR & Legal Committee)

 Diane is currently Director of Human Resources at Martineau.
 She was recruited to the Board for her employment law and HR practice expertise.
 She is a Solicitor of the Supreme Court.
 She has over ten years’ experience in recruitment, training and personnel issues.
 Diane is also Chair of Birmingham Law Society Education and Training Committee.
-Prior to becoming a Lecturer at Birmingham University, Diane acquired a distinguished academic record: Law degree University College London – (1st class honours), Guildford College of Law, LLM from Clare College Cambridge (1st class honours).
+Previously, before becoming a Lecturer at Birmingham University, she acquired a distinguished academic record: Law degree University College London – (1st class honours), Guildford College of Law, LLM from Clare College Cambridge (1st class honours).
 Diane is married and has two children, Edward and Emily, both educated in the private sector.